Kingdoms Disdained: Recording and writing

 When talking about the making of the album, Tucker explains, "The first thing Trey said to me was, 'I want to make killer music with killer people.'
 To go into any more detail than that, honestly, I don't even remember, but it was really just about, 'Hey, man, I want this to be MORBID ANGEL.
 I don't want this to be what it was being changed to be.'
 I told Trey my first question was always musical direction.
 Any time it involves playing music, that's got to be the first question.
 Everything Trey said to me and all the discussions we had made me very comfortable that Trey had every intention on doing the kind of album that MORBID ANGEL fans expect and that I, personally, feel.
 To do anything else, I don't feel it, and, to be honest with you, it's not going to be great by any means if I'm trying to do something that, to me, is fake.
 I think the thing is the same about Trey.
 Trey's a very focused and singular-focused person when it comes to music.
 I think he knew exactly what he wanted.
 He knew that I was the right guy to give him what he wanted out of this album."
-Tucker, Azagthoth and Fuller contributed to the songwriting and the inspiration of the lyrics come from "social events that are occurring through time, repeatedly" and "from always a third-person perspective.
+Tucker, Azagthoth and Fuller contributed to the songwriting, and the inspiration for the lyrics comes from "social events that are occurring through time, repeatedly" and "from always a third-person perspective.
 They're definitely always from the eyes of someone who is neutral.
 They are an observation more than anything."

+Trey stated in an interview, "Bro, I didn’t have much of a clue as to what to do for solos so I just got in there and jammed to it and recorded things...I was just exploring the place and tapping into the magic of the moment.
+Magic and philosophy is the code, just like the code for computer software.
+But humans are better than any computer, really.
+We can all create an embed into ourselves—the kind of code that we deem useful to achieve whatever results we want to achieve."